MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/ps101/05-formatting-aliases-providers-comparison.md

 ServiceType         : Win32ShareProcess
 ```

-Notice that simply piping Get-Service to Format-List made it return additional properties.
+Notice that simply piping `Get-Service` to `Format-List` made it return additional properties.
 This
-doesn't occur with every command and is actually due to the way the formatting for that particular
+doesn't occur with every command because of the way the formatting for that particular command is
-command is setup behind the scenes.
+set up behind the scenes.

-The number one thing to be aware of with the format cmdlets is they produce format objects which are
+The number one thing to be aware of with the format cmdlets is they produce format objects that are
 different than normal objects in PowerShell.

 ```powershell